davidboukari/vmware/README.md

 ## change root password
 * https://www.mchelgham.com/vcsa-6-7-comment-reinitialiser-le-mot-de-passe-du-compte-root/
 ```
+* On the ESX restart VM vcenter
+* Boot on the VM when image spash photon appears
+* press 'e'
-Boot on the VM when image spash photon appears press 'e' add in the command line 'rw init=/bin/bash' press F10
+* add in the command line 'rw init=/bin/bash' press F10

-After the boot 'loadkeys fr' , tape 'passwd' and enter the password
+* After the boot 'loadkeys fr' ,
+* tape 'passwd' and enter the password
+* umount /

 ```